nexos.yaml

 Errors and safety

-- The dashboard editor surfaces parse errors inline before applying, so paste-and-apply is non-destructive if the YAML is broken.
+- The dashboard editor validates before applying, so paste-and-apply is non-destructive if the file is broken.